getfem/getfem/doc/sphinx/source/userdoc/model_fourier_robin.rst

   add_Fourier_Robin_brick(md, mim, varname, dataexpr, region);

 where ``dataexpr`` is the data of the model which represents the coefficient :math:`Q`.
-It can be an arbitrary valid expression of the weak form language (except for the complex version for which it should be a data of the model)
+It can be an arbitrary valid expression of GWFL, the generic weak form language (except for the complex version for which it should be a data of the model)

 Note that an additional right hand side can be added with a source term brick.